Azure/bicep-registry-modules/avm/res/aad/domain-service/README.md

 ### Parameter: `pfxCertificate`

 The certificate required to configure Secure LDAP.
-Should be a base64encoded representation of the certificate PFX file.
+Should be a base64encoded representation of the certificate PFX file and contain the domainName as CN.
 Required if secure LDAP is enabled and must be valid more than 30 days.

 - Required: No
 - Type: securestring